PowerPointLabs/PowerPointLabs-Website/_docs/animation-lab.md

   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/animation-lab-7.gif" />
 </p>

 To use Animate In Slide, place a copy of the shape to be animated at each "stop" along the desired animation path.
-Next, select the shapes in the order to be animated (by `Ctrl+click`ing them), then click the `Animate In Slide` button.
+Next, select the shapes in the order to be animated (by `ctrl-click`ing them), then click the `Animate In Slide` button.

 <p>
   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/animation-lab-8.png" />